Some of the numbers presented in this website may not be the most recent available

 The eastern part of the country is an arid plateau with oases.
 Most of the population live in the west where a north-south trending highland area of arable land and forest flanks the Jordan Rift Valley.
 The highest point in the highlands is Jabal Umm al Dami at 1,854m.
 The Jordan River and Dead Sea, which is the lowest land point on earth, separate Jordan from Israel and the Palestinian Territory.

-Only around 120 wells have been drilled in the country with over 40 of these on the Risha gas field in the northeast where some gas has been produced since 1989.
-Output from this field may increase briefly with more investment.
+Over 40 of the wells are on the Risha gas field in the northeast where some gas has been produced since 1989.
+Output from this field may increase with more investment.
 A gas field was also discovered close to the Iraqi border in 1999.

-Small increases in gas production are currently forecast by Globalshift with shale gas also being produced.
-As well as importing LNG, Jordan takes gas by pipeline from Egypt when it is available and is starting to buy gas from Israel.
+Small increases in gas production are forecast by Globalshift with shale gas also being produced.
+As well as importing LNG, Jordan has taken gas by pipeline from Egypt and Israel.

 JORDAN